Princeton-CDH/lenape-timetree/content/leaves/calvins.md

 title: Bartholomew Calvin (Shawuskukhkung)
 ---

-Among the Lunaape translators at the 1758 Treaty of Easton is a person titled, “Interpreter of the Delaware and Minisink Languages,” and named Stephen Calvin—father to Princeton student Shawuskukhkung, otherwise known as Bartholomew Calvin.
+Among the Lunaape translators at the 1758 Treaty of Easton is a person titled, “Interpreter of the Delaware and Minisink Languages,” and named Stephen Calvin.
+Steven is father to Princeton student Shawuskukhkung ("Wilted Grass"), otherwise known as Bartholomew Calvin.
 Both Stephen and Bartholomew Calvin work as schoolmasters at Brotherton.